-David Joseph Harrington (left) is led from Provincial Court Saturday after a first appearance in connection with an incident on Torbay Road Thursday morning in which a young woman was stabbed. — Photo by Keith Gosse/The Telegram
+David Joseph Harrington (left) is led from Provincial Court Saturday after making a first appearance on charges stemming from an incident on Torbay Road Thursday morning in which a young woman was stabbed. — Photo by Keith Gosse/The Telegram

 The man accused of stabbing a seemingly random pedestrian in St. John's on Thursday made his first court appearance on Saturday.